Tech-in-Schools-Initiative/pixio-community-lite-edition/README.md

 ![image](https://github.com/rossman22590/pixio-community-lite/assets/6137292/b0bf92a3-36db-46d3-b0c2-7970ae81f569)

-# Pixio
+# Pixio Community Lite

-Pixio is a web application that generates stable images based on user prompts using various AI models.
+Pixio Community Lite is a web application that generates stable images based on user prompts using various AI models.
 It provides an interface for users to enter a prompt, select models, and generate images.
 Users can also send the generated images to a Discord channel.

 ## Technologies Used